-Using data from Lumina’s Dr Google online search analysis tool, Coleman will explain that while COVID-19 initially led to a knee-jerk spike in search for probiotics for immunity in March 2020, the months that followed saw other health areas experience ‘tremendous growth’, especially conditions which are worsened by stress, such as diarrhoea, IBS and acne.
+Using data from Lumina’s Microbiome Search Trends tool, Coleman will explain that while COVID-19 initially led to a knee-jerk spike in search for probiotics for immunity in March 2020, the months that followed saw other health areas experience ‘tremendous growth’, especially conditions which are worsened by stress, such as diarrhoea, IBS and acne.

 This was an interesting turnaround considering searches for acne and immunity were previously shrinking.

 Coleman will explain that acne focused probiotic searches hit their two year high in May 2020, partly due to the issue of ‘maskne’, referring to acne caused by the use of face masks.

 Speaking about the growth in searches for probiotics and diarrhoea, Coleman will explain that most of this growth has actually been driven by dog owners.
 In fact, Lumina’s insights reveal that 72% of the year-on-year growth for searches pertaining to probiotics and diarrhoea was driven by searches about dogs.

 The keyword month-to-month picture shows there’s a clear link between this trend and COVID-19 hitting in March 2020, suggesting a clear link with lockdowns and the closure of vet practices.